MissouriMRDT/Autonomy_Software/examples/README.md

 The following are the guidelines for organizing files within the **Examples** directory:

-1. Each C++ file should contain a self-contained example or demo related to a specific aspect or functionality of the Rover project.
-2. All example file must #include the `ExampleChecker.h` file.
+1. All example files must #include the `ExampleChecker.h` file.
 This enables main.cpp to automatically run your example when it's included.
+2. All example files must implement a `void RunExample()` function that will contain the higher level code for running the example.
+3. Each C++ file should contain a self-contained example or demo related to a specific aspect or functionality of the Rover project.
-3. Use descriptive names for the files that reflect the purpose or functionality of the example.
+4. Use descriptive names for the files that reflect the purpose or functionality of the example.
-4. Ensure that the files are properly documented with comments explaining the example, its purpose, input/output specifications, and any relevant details.
+5. Ensure that the files are properly documented with comments explaining the example, its purpose, input/output specifications, and any relevant details.
-5. Include a README file in the **Examples** directory to provide an overview of the available examples, instructions for running them, and any additional information.
+6. Include a README file in the **Examples** directory to provide an overview of the available examples, instructions for running them, and any additional information.

 ## Usage